alxmamaev/jetson_yolov5_tensorrt/README.md

   - TensorRT model will be saved at path that sets in `--saveEngine` option
   - If you want to know more convertion options call trtexec with `--help` option

+*__Note__: trtexec has `--int8` option, thats allows you to quantize model into 8-bit integer.
+Usually it's speedup inference ([Read More](https://on-demand.gputechconf.com/gtc/2017/presentation/s7310-8-bit-inference-with-tensorrt.pdf)).
+But nvidia Jetson Nano, does not support int8 inferece, inference will be slowdown with this option, but if you have nvidia xavier, you can check it, because [xavier supports int8](https://forums.developer.nvidia.com/t/why-jetson-nano-not-support-int8/84060).*

 ## Run simple examples
 * Pool docker container: `docker pull ...` (if you not pull it yet)
 * Allow docker use Xserver for drawing window with dertections: `xhost +`